 Recipe Variations:

-If you’d like to jazz up these chicken enchiladas, here are some tasty variations you can try out:
+If you want to spice up these chicken enchiladas, here are some delicious ways you can modify them:

-Spicy: Add chopped jalapeños or a sprinkle of cayenne in the sauce for a spicier version.
+Spicy: For a spicier version, add chopped jalapeños or a sprinkle of cayenne in the sauce.

-Cheese Swap: Step away from Monterey Jack and try cheddar, pepper jack or a Mexican-style cheese blend for different flavors.
+Cheese Swap: Yes, cheese, like Monterey Jack, but if you are stepping away from it, try cheddar, pepper jack or a Mexican-style cheese blend.

 Vegetarian Option: Replace the chicken with a combination of black beans, corn, and sautéed bell peppers for a veggie enchilada.
 You can always throw in spinach for added greens.